Names

 Use Cases

-- •Choosing a gender-neutral name to keep the birth a surprise
+- •Choosing a gender-neutral name to keep the birth sex a surprise until delivery

-- •Game developers populating an NPC roster with varied, believable names
+- •Game developers populating an NPC roster with varied, believable modern or celestial names

 Tips